fractalbass/data_science/_posts/2023-11-23-data_science_38.md

 ## First, some background:

-As outlined in the Google course, Recommendation systems often typically have a three phase approach.
+As outlined in the Google course, recommendation systems often typically have a three phase approach.
 These phases include candidate generating, scoring and re-ranking.
 In the candidate generation phase, two approaches; content-based filtering and collaborative filtering are used.
-The goal of the candidate phase it to reduce the number of possible matches down to some reasonable number so that they can be scored.
+The goal of the candidate phase is to reduce the number of possible matches down to some reasonable number so that they can be scored.

 > For the sake of this discussion, we will use the terms "users" and "items" to represent the things that we are recommending to, and the things that we are recommending respectively.

 Content-based filtering focuses on similarities between items.
 The example used in the Google tutorial is "If user A watches two cute cat videos, then the system can recommend cute animal videos to that user."
 This approach has one big advantage in that the model doesn't need to worry about other users.
 However, the model also requires that all the "items" have been tagged, and the quality of the results depends heavily on that tagging.

 Collaborative-based filtering, on the other hand doesn't require prior tagging.
 In this approach similarities between users drives the recommendations.
 One of the big challenges of collaborative based filtering include the fact that the model cannot include new items.
 This is referred to as the cold-start problem.
-There are a few techniques that can help address this issues including WALS.
+There are a few techniques that can help address this and other issues including WALS.
 I am going to defer discussion on that approach for another blog post.
 Ultimately, Collaborative based filtering has one huge advantage over content based filtering, and that is that it can make recommendations that seem "serendipitous."
 For example, a user might enjoy watching cat videos and the system recommends other videos on knitting.
 That association was "discovered" because other users that liked cat videos also liked knitting videos.
 (It could happen.
 Just sayin'.)

 ## The Basics of Collaborative Filtering: